Manual labor college

 A manual labor college was a type of school in the United States, primarily between 1825 and 1860, in which work, usually agricultural or mechanical, supplemented academic activity.

 The manual labor model was intended to make educational opportunities more widely available to students with limited means, and to make the schools more viable economically.
-The work was seen as morally beneficial as well as healthful; at the time, this was innovative and equalitarian thinking.
+The work was seen as morally beneficial as well as healthful; at the time, this was innovative and egalitarian thinking.

-According to the trustees of the Lane Theological Seminary:
+According to the trustees of the Lane Seminary:

-These "colleges" usually included what we would today (2019) call high school ("preparatory") as well as college level instruction.
+These "colleges" usually included what we would today (2019) call high school ("preparatory") as well as college-level instruction.
 At the time, the only public schools were at the elementary level, and there were no rules distinguishing colleges from high schools.

 The four states with the largest number of such schools were New York, Ohio, Indiana, and Illinois.

 George W. Gale

 George W. Gale was the founder of the first and best-known American example, the Oneida Institute of Science and Industry, and he thought the concept was his, although there are European predecessors.
 He and many of the other pious Yankees were persuaded that manual labor was to be the central practical feature of the coming American, Christian program of education.
 In 1830 Gale wrote: "Depend on it, Brother Finney, none of us have estimated the importance of this System of Education.
 It will be to the moral world what the lever of Archimedes, could he have found a fulcrum, would have been to the natural."
 As he put it slightly later, in his circular and plan for Knox College, "the manual labor system, if properly sustained and conducted, ...is peculiarly adapted...to qualify men for the self-denying and arduous duties of the gospel ministry, especially in our new settlements and missionary fields abroad."